dedis/cothority/bevm/README.md

 The BEvmContract implements this interface in order to store the EVM state database within ByzCoin.
 Two implementations are provided:

 - `MemDatabase` keeps all the data in a map stored in memory; it is mostly used for testing purposes.
 - `ByzDatabase` stores the data within ByzCoin, splitting each key/value in a separate instance of a very basic ByzCoin "contract", called a BEvmValue.
-More precisely, the key is embodied by the instance ID of a BEvmValue, and the value by the BEvmValue's stored value.
+More precisely, the key is embodied by the instance ID of a BEvmValue (BEvmValue IID = sha256(BEvm IID | key), and the value by the BEvmValue's stored value.

 The `ByzDatabase` can be accessed either in a read-only mode (using `ClientByzDatabase`) when state modification is not needed, such as for the retrieval of an balance or the execution of a view method, or in a read/write mode (using `ServerByzDatabase`) for executing transactions with side effects.

 `ClientByzDatabase` retrieves ByzCoin proofs of the BEvmValue instances to obtain the values.
 It is used by `Client.Call()` and `Client.GetAccountBalance()`.
 `ServerByzDatabase` keeps track of the modifications, and returns a set of StateChanges for ByzCoin to apply.
-It is used by `Client.Deploy()`, `Client.Transaction()` and `Client.CreditAccount()`.
+It is used by `Client.Delete()`, `Client.Deploy()`, `Client.Transaction()` and `Client.CreditAccount()`.